-In children CRPS typically peaks in early adolescence and is rare before the age of 6.
+In children complex regional pain syndrome typically peaks in early adolescence and is rare before the age of 6 years.
 It is much more likely to affect the lower limb in children and has an even greater female-to-male preponderance.

 The word 'complex' reflects the variety of symptoms and signs that these patients can present with, in addition to pain.
 Symptoms usually begin within one month following the inciting event or immobilisation.
 As the signs and symptoms vary widely, patients can present to various specialities:

-- Orthopaedics - up to 25% of cases follow limb fractures and orthopaedic surgery.
+- Orthopaedics - following limb fractures and orthopaedic surgery.
 Patients may have been discharged but it may be necessary to re-refer to rule out organic pathology - eg, compression of nerves by scar tissue.

 - Rheumatology, neurology and neurosurgery - having been referred to rule out other potential causes of pain.

 - Dermatologists - precipitating factors can be skin conditions, such as herpes zoster, vasculitis and leg ulcers.
-CRPS may also present with skin changes (see 'Signs', below).
+Complex regional pain syndrome may also present with skin changes (see 'Signs', below).

-The symptoms of CRPS vary in severity and duration.
+The symptoms of complex regional pain syndrome vary in severity and duration.
 The characteristic symptom is that of pain - typically burning in nature and out of proportion to the severity of any injury.
 The affected area , which is not confined to a specific nerve distribution or dermatome, may have other features such as: